-My mom’s classic spaghetti salad with tomatoes, cucumber, green pepper, carrots and Italian dressing – perfect for sharing!
+My mom’s classic spaghetti salad with tomatoes, cucumber, green pepper, carrots and Italian dressing is a great summer side and perfect for sharing!

 Happiest of Fridays here!
 I’m currently at the beach (yes, again!), this time with my best girl buddies.